titoirfan/titoirfan.github.io/docs/blog/index.md

 # Blog

-of things that happens to be on my mind
+... of things that happens to be on my mind.